Champagne Lallier - Série R Brut (37,5 cl)

 "Small format"

-Chardonnay and Pinot Noir make up this balanced and harmonious cuvée, combining freshness, purity, depth, and intensity.
-A beautiful, slightly creamy texture brings finesse and an authentic expression of the finest terroirs in Champagne.
+This balanced and harmonious blend of Chardonnay and Pinot Noir combines freshness, purity, depth, and intensity.
+A lovely, slightly creamy texture lends finesse and authentically expresses the finest terroirs of Champagne.

 Buy your Lallier Champagnes at the best price in a private sale!